Zkken/AionysTask/README.md

 7. Launch https://localhost:5001/api in your browser to view the API.

-8. To run the angular e2e tests, go to the ClientApp folder and execute the command:
+8. To run the angular e2e tests, go to the ClientApp folder and execute the command (for chrome binary):

     ```
-    ng run e2e
+    ng e2e
+    ```

+    #### note
+    For e2e tests, Google Chrome is used.
+If errors like 'chrome binary cannot be found' occurs go to protractor.conf.js file in order to establish a path directly to chrome binary (the path that in the example below is a default download path on windows 10 of the chrome browser):
+    ```
+    chromeOptions: {
+      binary: 'C:/Program Files/Google/Chrome/Application/chrome.exe'
+    }
     ```

 ### Web Api endpoints